ENTRIES FOR THE 69THANNUAL ONTARIO NEWSPAPER AWARDS

 - Go to the submission URL: www.onawards.ca/submit/.

-- Fill in your information in the required boxes.
+- Fill in your contact information in the required boxes.

 - Scroll down and type in the number of entries you wish to submit, from 1 to 10.

 - For each category you are entering, first select the category name from the dropdown field, then click the browse button and attach a cover letter (signed by a managing editor or senior editor) and the entry itself.
-File formats accepted are: jpg, gif, png, pdf, bmp, tiff, zip, doc, docx, rtf.
+File formats accepted are: jpg, pdf, tiff, zip, doc, docx, rtf.
 You may also opt to provide an online link to your submission instead of a file.
 If so, please ensure you include the link/URL and the paywall username/password in your cover letter so the judge may access your submission.

-It’s preferred you submit the cover letter signed by the managing editor and the text of your entry using Microsoft Word.
-If you want to show the judges how the story was presented in the newspaper, please submit a pdf file as well with the entry.
+It’s preferred you submit the cover letter signed by the managing editor and the text of your entry using Microsoft Word if possible.

 Please submit any questions to email@example.com.